ddgconsultant/bg-emailqueue-docker/README.md

 * Schedule emails: Inject now an email and specify a future date/time for a scheduled delivery.
 * The code is quite naive, built in the early 2000s.
 But boy, it's been tested!
 This means it will be very easy for you if you decide to branch/fork it and improve it.
 Emailqueue is a funny grown old man.

+# Requirements #
+Since docker is multi-platform and this project is built to manage its dependencies by its own, it should run in any environment with Docker.
+However, the cron service responsible for triggering the actual email sending process of Emailqueue relies on the file /var/run/docker.sock being available on the host system (to be able to call docker exec inside the docker cron service, see docker-compose.yml).
+This will most likely make this project run only on hosts where the docker socket file is available on the /var/run/docker.sock system file.
+Though it hasn't been tested, this will most likely prevent the Emailqueue docker from working on Windows hosts.
+It works fine on Linux and Mac hosts.

 # How to get it running #
 Thanks to docker, getting an Emailqueue server up and running is extremely simple.
 You'll need to have **docker**, **docker-compose** and **make** installed.